 He was speaking with Belarus 1 TV channel adding that they are "working on it."
 Ananich said digitalization is one of the bank's areas of focus this year.

-In addition to possibility of launching a crypto exchange, the bank wants to expand its range of services by working with mobile services providers.
+In addition to the possibility of launching a crypto exchange, the bank wants to expand its range of services by working with mobile services providers.
 For instance, they want to issue a virtual card in the near future.

 He said digitalization is something new for the banking sector, which has always been very dynamic, adding that "things are changing very fast" currently and they need to keep up with them.

-Belarusbank’s initiative may go quite well considering that the country has already legalized crypto-related activities: last year, President Alexander Lukashenko signed a presidential decree that introduced a comprehensive legislation for legalization of the crypto activities in the country.
+Belarusbank’s initiative may go quite well considering that the country has already legalized crypto-related activities: last year, President Alexander Lukashenko signed a presidential decree that introduced comprehensive legislation for the legalization of the crypto activities in the country.
 The directive, which came to effect on March 28, 2018, was in a bid to encourage a digital economy in the country.

-The decree also introduced tax reliefs for crypto-related businesses and this relief will run until January 1 2023.
+The decree also introduced tax reliefs for crypto-related businesses and this relief will run until January 1, 2023.
 It does not include any restrictions or special requirements for the creation, issue, storage, sale or exchange of digital tokens, as well as operation of cryptocurrency exchanges and platforms.
-Individuals are not required to declare incomes from digital tokens and there is no personal income tax from mining, acquisition and sale of digital tokens.
+Individuals are not required to declare incomes from digital tokens and there is no personal income tax from mining, acquisition, and sale of digital tokens.

 President Lukashenka said at the signing of the decree that the move was aimed at attracting foreign investors into a regional center for blockchain technology and added that he wanted to create conditions to encourage global IT firms to set up branches, research centers, and production facilities inside Belarus.
 The decree may, therefore, as well make Belarus an important crypto hub in the coming months.

-Not only has the regulatory change through the decree lead to more local entities venturing into crypto industry but also an increased number of international businesses may be establishing their businesses there.
-For instance, Bitcoin.com reported last November that Belarus Hi-Tech Park was one of the focus location for a number of crypto businesses.
+Not only has the regulatory change through the decree lead to more local entities venturing into the crypto industry but also an increased number of international businesses may be establishing their businesses there.
+For instance, Bitcoin.com reported last November that Belarus Hi-Tech Park was one of the focus locations for a number of crypto businesses.